-The Samuel De Champlain Bridge highlights Arup's global expertise to bring an innovative approach to the procurement of a multi-billion dollar infrastructure project in Canada.
-By providing timely, comprehensive technical and procurement advice, we have helped the Government of Canada to meet all project deadlines and thus realise an incredibly aggressive schedule.
+The Samuel De Champlain Bridge Corridor highlights Arup's global expertise bringing an innovative approach to the procurement of a multi-billion dollar infrastructure project in Canada.
+By providing timely, comprehensive technical and procurement advice, we have helped the Government of Canada to meet all project deadlines and thus achieve an incredibly aggressive procurement schedule.
+Arup’s expertise meant an essential piece of infrastructure was delivered two and a half years earlier than originally planned and within the project budget.

 Since 2012, Arup has been providing expert technical advice to the Government of Canada to facilitate the replacement of the 3.4km-long Champlain Bridge over the St Lawrence River and Seaway and 4km of congested urban highway.
 It is one of the busiest corridors in Canada and is vital to both the local and national economy.

 The challenge was compounded by the objective to deliver a high quality architectural solution, while achieving a bridge with a 125-year design life.
-Arup led a team of international and local architects and specialists to create a unique signature bridge design, sensitive to the needs of Montreal and with the appeal to become a new icon on the St. Lawrence River for the city of Montreal and Canada as a whole.
+Arup led an integrated team of engineers and architects (Danish architects Dissing+Weitling and local architects Provencher_Roy) to create a unique signature bridge design, sensitive to the needs of Montreal and with the appeal to become a new icon on the St. Lawrence River for the city of Montreal and Canada as a whole.

-The curved alignment and sculptural piers create an instantly recognisable shore-to-shore design with the elegant main tower and its harp of cables adding a unique accent to the bridge.
-The design accommodates future public transport plans by retaining the flexibility to run buses or a light rail train on a central transit corridor.
+The curved alignment and sculptural piers create an instantly recognisable shore-to-shore design with the 160m elegant main tower supporting the wide asymmetric cable-stayed bridge, and its harp of cables adding a unique accent to the bridge.

 By drawing on our experience from the Forth Replacement Crossing and Oresund bridges, we knew that the most effective means of ensuring a high-quality design was to develop both reference and definition designs, in parallel with the development of the technical requirements and tender documents.
 These designs serve two separate, but complementary, functions by: